alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 7. Run `npm logout` to log out from npm.
 If you've logged in through your browser, remember to log out from <https://npmjs.com> there as well.

-## If publishing a beta pre-release, create a release on Github
+## If publishing a beta pre-release, create a release on GitHub

-You can view the tag created during step 10 of creating the new version in the [Github interface](https://github.com/alphagov/govuk-frontend/tags).
-To create a new Github release, do the following:
+To create a new GitHub release, do the following:

-1. Select the latest tag
+1. Select the tag corresponding to the release in [the list of tags on GitHub](https://github.com/alphagov/govuk-frontend/tags)
 2. Press **Create release from tag**
 3. Set 'GOV.UK Frontend v[version-number]' as the title
-4. Add release notes from changelog
+4. Add release notes from [`CHANGELOG.md`](/CHANGELOG.md)
-5. Attach the ZIP file that has been generated at the root of this project during the npm publishing phase
+5. Attach as release binary the ZIP file that has been generated at the root of this project during the npm publishing phase
 6. [Select "This is a pre-release"](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) to mark the release as a pre-release
 7. Publish release